Orbital-Web/Raphael/README.md

 You can [scroll to the bottom](#raphael-engine) to see a list of features currently implemented, and also download the prebuilt binaries to try Raphael out for yourself.

-Raphael is largely inspired by [Sebastian Lague's Coding Adventure series on implementing a Chess Engine](https://youtu.be/U4ogK0MIzqk), and is a revisit/successor to a previous engine I coded in Python.
+Raphael is largely inspired by [Sebastian Lague's Coding Adventure series on implementing a Chess Engine](https://youtu.be/U4ogK0MIzqk).

 <p align="center">
   <img src="https://github.com/Orbital-Web/Raphael/blob/8667a6f6db60c5cacce297145246f89a22fa5333/Demo.png" alt="demo of Raphael" width=400/>